-- 5.6 Health and Life Insurance.
+- Health and Life Insurance.
 The District shall provide the Superintendent with the same standard group health-related insurance options available to other District employees.
-The District shall provide the Superintendent with the same "Leadership Team Group Life Insurance" benefits available to District employees who are a part of the leadership team as defined by the Board. - 5.7 Teacher Retirement System of Texas.
-The District shall supplement the Superintendent's annual salary by an amount equal to the Superintendent's portion of the monthly member contribution to the Texas Teacher Retirement System ("TRS").
-This supplement shall include the retirement part of the TRS member contribution, as applicable.
-This additional salary supplement shall be paid to the Superintendent in regular monthly payroll installments and shall be reported as "creditable compensation" by the District for purposes of TRS, to the extent permitted bvTRS. - 5.8 Vacation Leave Days.
-In addition to the personal leave days granted to other employees of the District, the Superintendent shall accrue an additional 15 vacation leave days annually, which he may take at his choice when not interfering with urgent duties.
+The District shall provide the Superintendent with the same "Leadership Team Group Life Insurance" benefits available to District employees who are a part of the leadership team as defined by the Board. - 5.7 Vacation Leave Days.
+In addition to the personal leave days granted to other employees of the District, the Superintendent shall accrue an additional 15 vacation leave days annually.
 The days may be taken in a single period or at different times as will least interfere with the performance of his regular duties for the District.
-The Superintendent may carry over a maximum Of five vacation leave days from one year to the next, but shall at no time accrue, in the aggregate, more than 30 vacation

-- days.
-The Superintendent shall notify the Board President of the days he takes as vacation. - 5.9 Unused Vacation Days.
+The Superintendent may carry over a maximum of five vacation leave days from one year to the next, but shall at no time accrue, in the aggregate, more than 30 vacation days.
+The Superintendent shall notify the Board President of the days he takes as vacation. - 5.8 Unused Vacation Days.
 The District shall pay the Superintendent for any unused vacation leave days up to a maximum of 30 days upon his leaving the District's employ.